 In the article below, we will outline the proper way to order and drink an espresso.
-We will also share the few differences between the “modern” way of drinking it versus the “old-school” Italian method.
+We’ll also share the few differences between the “modern” way of drinking it versus the “old-school” Italian method.

 Before you walk into a coffee house, you want to familiarize yourself with barista jargon.
 Knowing the lingo allows you to order exactly what you are looking for, plus it helps you feel more confident if the barista throws an unexpected question at you.

-If you landed on this article, we bet you already know what an espresso is.
-We are not talking about the definition here, though, but rather the pronunciation.
+If you’ve found this article, we bet you already know what an espresso is.
+We are not talking about the strict definition here, though, but rather the pronunciation.
 There is nothing more likely to induce eye-rolling from the person across the counter than an expresso order.

 A shot is another word for espresso.
 That being said, it is typically used to describe beverages that contain espresso plus other ingredients.
 Some examples of this would be a cappuccino, macchiato, or mocha latte.